Have you ever felt stuck trying to answer big questions such as…

 Instead of the false finality of “defining” my niche, I always am testing new ideas… while doubling-down on recent ideas that got traction.

-For example, a few years ago, I noticed that I was answering many questions from my audience about Facebook Ads.
+For example, years ago I noticed that I was answering many questions from my audience about Facebook Ads.
 So I decided to test out that niche by teaching a single 2-hour workshop on that topic.
-People loved it.
-So then, I repeated it for a colleague's audience.
-They loved it too.
-And now, my Facebook Marketing Course is what many people know me for.
-In other words, for them, this is my “niche”.
-(I don’t care how people define me -- as long as they find benefit from my work.)

-Another example: I was interested in the topic of healthy money (relating to money in a wiser way) so I tried writing some articles about it.
-Most of those articles received lackluster response.
+I was interested in the topic of healthy money (relating to money in a wiser way) so I tried writing some articles about it.
+Most of those received lackluster responses.
 Therefore, it’s not a niche that I’ll be putting much effort into.
 If it were a hobby, I might keep writing about it — I guess that’s why I kept it up so long.
-However, for my business, I’d rather focus on other ideas that get a better (and more) market response.
+However, for business, I’d rather focus on ideas that get a better market response!

 “Who has recently been responding to my authentic content?”